Hidden in the forests of Ohio, you’ll find one of the tastiest treats in the Buckeye State: the morel mushroom.

 Here in Ohio, you can forage in state forests, the state’s wildlife management area, and Wayne National Forest.
 Morels are delicious and relatively easy to safely identify for beginners.

-Morels have a short growing period, making them expensive when they are in season, costing upward of $20 per pound.
+Morels have a short growing period, making them expensive when they are in season.
 Morels are fairly versatile and add an earthy flavor to dishes.

 Many state parks permit the hunting of mushrooms but special rules do apply, so contact the park office at each park you plan to visit.
 If you do plan to go morel hunting on state park land, you’ll need to remain on the trail, as off-trail collecting is prohibited.
 You can get more info about mushroom hunting from the Ohio Department of Natural Resources here.